Fact based stock research

 Safety Metrics in Detail

-RECOMMENDATION: With a consolidated Safety Rank of 88 (better than 88% compared with alternatives), Texas Capital Bancshares has a financing structure that is significantly safer than that of its competitors.
+RECOMMENDATION: With a consolidated Safety Rank of 65 (better than 65% compared with alternatives), Texas Capital Bancshares has a financing structure that is safer than that of its competitors.
 This is not bad if things go well.
 The higher debt level means better returns to shareholders if things go well.
 Many top-performing companies operate with higher debt levels, and Texas Capital Bancshares could be in that group.
 But if you expect the environment to turn rougher, the higher leverage could become a problem.
 The same is valid if you expect interest rates to rise.
 That could squeeze shareholder returns, which so far have benefitted from better conditions.
 In the long-term, investors may have a debt challenge with Texas Capital Bancshares and should also compare Obermatt’s Value, Growth, and Sentiment Ranks before making a decision. ...read more

 SAFETY METRICS 2021 2022 2023 2024